iccaving/icccsite/README.md

 Instructions are based on a linux set up but the semantic procedure (if not commands) should be the same.
+Scroll down for the Windows GUI version.

 #Basic set up